hahaveryfunny/slingshot/README.md

 # 🎯 Slingshot Game (Unity)

-A **complete, playable Unity game** built around a **slingshot-based core mechanic**, progression systems, and a simple economy loop.
+A **complete Unity game** built around a **slingshot-based core mechanic**, progression systems, and a simple economy loop.

-This project was created **before adopting an event-driven architecture**, with the explicit goal of answering one question:

-> **“Can I fully finish and ship a game-sized project?”**

-The answer was yes — this repository represents that milestone.
+This repository contains a **fully playable game**, not a mechanic or tech demo.

 ---

 ## 🕹️ Gameplay Overview

 - Slingshot aiming and shooting mechanic
 - Physics-based projectile interactions
 - Multiple object / target types
 - Upgrade and progression system
 - Market-style upgrade UI
 - Designed with mobile-style controls in mind

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2c3bfb0c-6e5c-44ae-b7ed-ed7cdb85bdb5" width="256">
 </p>
 ---

 ## ✨ Systems Implemented

-- Slingshot input & release logic
+- Slingshot input and release logic
 - Projectile physics and collision handling
-- Basic level / encounter flow
+- Level / encounter flow
-- Upgrade & progression system
+- Upgrade and progression logic
 - Game state management
-- UI for gameplay and upgrades
+- Gameplay and upgrade UI
 - Replayable gameplay loop

-This is a **full game**, not a mechanic demo.

 ---

 ## 🧠 Technical Context

 - Built using **Unity + C#**
-- Core systems are coordinated primarily via **Singleton-style managers**
+- Core systems are coordinated via **Singleton-style managers**
-- This architecture was chosen intentionally at the time to:
-  - Reduce complexity
-  - Focus on finishing the project end-to-end
-  - Avoid premature abstraction
+- Architecture reflects an earlier stage focused on completing a full game loop

 ---

-## ⚖️ Design & Architecture Notes
+## ⚖️ Architecture Overview

-### Singleton-Based Architecture

-**Why it was used**
-- Clear global access to core systems
-- Faster iteration during early development
-- Simpler mental model while focusing on completion

-**Trade-offs**
-- Tighter coupling between systems
-- Harder to extend cleanly at scale
+- Global managers used for game state, progression, and UI
+- Direct system access prioritized over abstraction
-- Less flexible than event-driven approaches
+- Later projects in this profile explore more modular and event-driven approaches

-After completing this project, later repositories in this profile move toward:
-- Event-driven communication
-- More modular system boundaries
-- Reduced reliance on global state

-This repository is included to show **project completion first, architectural refinement later**.

 ---

 ## 📌 What This Project Demonstrates

-- Ability to **finish a complete game**, not just prototypes
+- Completion of a full game rather than isolated prototypes
-- Managing multiple gameplay systems in a single project
+- Integration of multiple gameplay systems in a single project
-- Understanding of progression and player feedback loops
+- Implementation of progression and upgrade loops
-- Conscious architectural decisions based on development goals
-- Clear learning progression across projects
+- Practical Unity development beyond single-mechanic demos

 ---

 ## 📈 Position in This Portfolio

-This is the **earliest complete project** in this GitHub profile.
+This is the **earliest complete game project** in this GitHub profile.

-More recent projects demonstrate:
+More recent repositories focus on:
+- Modular architectures
-- Event-based architectures
+- Event-based communication
-- Cleaner decoupling between systems
-- Reusable gameplay modules
+- Reusable gameplay systems
-- Greater focus on scalability and maintainability

-This project remains important as proof of **end-to-end execution**.
+This project is included as an example of **end-to-end game development**.